bbelna/Quantum/README.md

 sudo apt update
 sudo apt install -y build-essential nasm mtools dosfstools
 ```

+Then update `.\Tools\Build.ps1` with the project path on your Windows machine and from within WSL.

-You can then, in a normal non-WSL PowerShell, run `.\Build` to build.
+Now you're all set up.
+In a normal non-WSL PowerShell, run `.\Build` to build.
 If successful, a floppy disk image will be outputted to `Build\Quantum.img`.

 To build a version that performs kernel testing, run `.\Build -t`.